 But how do you “smash it”?
 How do you generate engagement (likes, comments and shares)?
-How do you turn followers into loyal customer?
-Here are three dos and three don’ts that will help you get your ducks in a row (that’s number 22, for all you bingo fans):
+How do you turn followers into loyal customers?
+Here are three do’s and three don’ts that will help you get your ducks in a row (that’s number 22, for all you bingo fans):

 Do it now!

-- Target your posts – As with any marketing strategy, you need to think about your target audience when deciding on platforms and then again when creating social media posts.
-You will likely need to use different mediums to reach different people and this will differ from business to business.
+- Target your posts – As with any marketing strategy, you need to think about your target audience (ideal customer) when deciding on platforms and then again when creating social media posts.
+You’ll likely need to use different mediums to reach different people and this will differ from business to business.
 Find out when your audience will be online – posts published on specific days of the week and at specific times a day can achieve far greater engagement.

-- Use all analytics – This can inform what type of posts work best, and on which platforms, for your particular audience and help you to post what works best in the future.
-When using a scheduling tool, such as Buffer, you’ve got the option of using those analytics as well as those available from your individual social media accounts.
-This means you can compare the stats to make sure everything adds up and attain those stats in easily downloadable formats.
+- Use all analytics – The stats can inform what type of platforms and posts worked well for your particular audience and help you to post what will work best in the future.
+When using a scheduling tool, such as Buffer, you’ve got the option of using their analytics as well as those available directly from your individual social media accounts.
+This means you can compare the stats to make sure everything adds up and attain them in easily downloadable formats.